Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Conclusion and future outlook

 \section{Conclusion and future outlook}

+Classical mechanics provides us with an understanding of the structural relationships underlying the motion of mechanical systems.
+One such insight is that motion is a consequence of the interaction of mass and force.
+Yet, to predict motion we need to describe the effects of mass and force mathematically.
+This turns out to be problematic in practice as the distribution of mass, as well as the applied forces, are itself the product of convoluted physical phenomena that are difficult, if not impossible, to describe a-priori.
+To address this and similar bottlenecks in a mathematical description of the world, we forged tools to learn functions from data.
+However, using data-driven learning methods comes at the price of requiring significant amounts of data as well as losing insight on how a prediction of such a model came about.

+In this work, we discussed the different sources of structural knowledge inherent in analytical descriptions of rigid-body mechanics (Sec.
+2).
+Here, we place special emphasis on the different type of forces, potential functions, and explicit and implicit constraint equations.

-In this survey, we propose a unified view on structured modeling by showing that output and latent modeling are the key building blocks for analytical structured models.
-We distinguish learning the residuals of an analytical model in the model's output, which is referred to as analytical (output) residual modeling (ARM), and analytical latent modeling (ALM), in which a data-driven model approximates latent residuals or functions inside the analytical model.
-To this effect, we consolidated the proposed view by illustrating that unknown analytical latent functions are often transformed by a known linear operator, which advocates ALM.
-The review of the literature (Sec. \ref{sec:structured_learning}), as well as needed techniques (Sec. \ref{sec:synthesis}), revealed a shift in the optimization techniques used in works on structured modeling.
+Further, we propose a unified view on structured modeling by emphasizing that output and latent modeling form key building blocks for analytical structured models (Sec.
+3).
+In turn, we distinguish learning the residuals of an analytical model in the model's output, which is referred to as analytical (output) residual modeling (ARM), and analytical latent modeling (ALM), in which a data-driven model approximates latent residuals or functions inside the analytical model.
+To this effect, we consolidated the proposed view by illustrating that unknown analytical latent functions are often transformed by a known linear operator, which advocates the usage of ALM.

+In addition, our review of recent literature on analytical structured modelling (Sec. \ref{sec:structured_learning}), as well as related aspects of a model synthesis (Sec. \ref{sec:synthesis}), revealed a shift in the optimization techniques used in works on structured modeling.
 Namely, we observed a shift from analytical models that are optimized via linear regression towards structured latent models that are optimized via automatic differentiation.
-This shift in combination with improvements in the functionality of automatic differentiation software libraries causes analytical mechanics to potentially take a pivotal role in the development of data-efficient and practical nonlinear dynamics models of mechanical systems.
+We believe that this shift is due to recent improvements in automatic differentiation libraries that significantly ease the synthesis of analytical structured models.

+Recently, an analytical structured model \cite{lee2020learning} enabled the synthesis of a quadruped robot's control policy with so far unseen and ineffable robustness to changes in the environment and carrying-load.
+We believe that this and the other works presented in this survey form merely the beginning of a broad application of analytical structured models in wide ranges of engineering, and we are excited to see what applications these promising class of models will enable in the near future.

 As analytical structured modeling is a relatively recent field, many open questions on the design of these models remain.
 Below we provide a list of what we perceive as potential directions that require further analysis in the field of analytical structured modeling, but that were beyond the scope of this survey.